 One-Hundred Years is Frosting on the Cake!

 Hubby and I attended a senior’s luncheon in Branson at a community center.
-Before lunch was served, there were announcements, The Pledge of Allegiance, prayer, and a joke.
+Lunch was proceeded with the standard announcements, Pledge of Allegiance, prayer, and a joke.

 Joke of the Day